 Sometimes the “Best” Place to Live Is Also the Best Place to Do Business

 When considering locating your business here, relocating your business here or expanding here, consider our extraordinary assets.
-And, remember that the Greater Irvine Chamber is ready to help you explore our opportunities:
+And remember that the Greater Irvine Chamber is ready to help you explore our opportunities by:

-- Arrange and coordinate customized site visits
+- Arranging and coordinate customized site visits

-- Arrange confidential commercial real estate meetings
+- Arranging confidential commercial real estate meetings

-- Provide current data on workforce
+- Providing current data on workforce

-For more information contact Greater Irvine Chamber Economic Development Vice President Linda DiMario at firstname.lastname@example.org or call: 949-660-9112.
+For more information, contact Greater Irvine Chamber Economic Development Vice President Linda DiMario at firstname.lastname@example.org or call 949-660-9112.

 As one of the first and largest master planned communities, Irvine is a prestigious address.
-Growing to keep pace with demand, Irvine is expanding its inventory of apartment, condominium and single family dwellings.
+Growing to keep pace with demand, Irvine is expanding its inventory of apartment, condominium, and single family dwellings.
 The city is designed into numerous villages which fosters a sense of community and provides easy access to amenities from neighborhood parks to grocery stores.
 The housing prices in Irvine have held their value more than many other cities in Orange County.
 The median housing price is $662,000 and median rental is $1,863.
 However, within a 30 minute commute of Irvine, neighboring cities offer a wide range of price points for housing and rental options which helps us attract and retain talent at all career levels.

 Southern California is known world over for its mild, Mediterranean climate that encourages an active, outdoor lifestyle and year-round entertaining.
 The average annual temperature is 63.5 degrees; average summer temperature is 72 degrees and average winter temperature is 62 degrees.
-The temperature rarely drops below freezing, most of the rainfall occurs during the winter months averaging 10-13 inches annually.
+The temperature rarely drops below freezing, and most of the rainfall occurs during the winter months averaging 10-13 inches annually.